CheriseCodes/Algorithms/README.md

 ## CLRS

-The first collection of algorithms I plan to implement are from the infamous "Introduction to Algorithms" by Thomas H. Cormen, Charles E. Leiserson, Ronald Rivest, Clifford Stein (also known as CLRS).
+The first collection of algorithms and data structures I plan to implement are from the infamous "Introduction to Algorithms" by Thomas H. Cormen, Charles E. Leiserson, Ronald Rivest, Clifford Stein (also known as CLRS).
 For now, I will be implementing the algorithms from the 3rd edition but plan to update it with the content from the 4th edition when available (sometime after March 2022).

 Here's a **TODO** list tracking how much I've implemented so far: